nextgis/docs_ngcom/source/data_edit.rst

 Setting of permission for editing
 -----------------------------------

 You can change permission for editing in "Update resource" dialog of a Web map.
-You can find how to enter it in :ref:`Update resource" <ngw_update_resource>` of NextGIS Web documentation.
+You can find how to enter it in :ref:`Update resource <ngw_update_resource>` of NextGIS Web documentation.
 You can allow or deny editing of all map layers on the "Settings" tab by ticking or clearing a box next to "Enable layers editing" field (see :numref:`webmap_allow_editting`):

 .. figure:: _static/webgis_allow_editting_eng.png